gboehl/dynare/src/source/the-model-file.rst

 .. command:: resid ;

-    This command will display the residuals of the static equations of the model, using the values given for the endogenous in the last ``initval`` or ``endval`` block (or the steady state file if you provided one, see :ref:`st-st`).
+    |br| This command will display the residuals of the static
+    equations of the model, using the values given for the endogenous in the last ``initval`` or ``endval`` block (or the steady state file if you provided one, see :ref:`st-st`).

 .. command:: initval_file (filename = FILENAME);

-    In a deterministic setup, this command is used to specify a path for all endogenous and exogenous variables.
+    |br| In a deterministic setup, this command is used to specify a
+    path for all endogenous and exogenous variables.
 The length of these paths must be equal to the number of simulation periods, plus the number of leads and the number of lags of the model (for example, with 50 simulation periods, in a model with 2 lags and 1 lead, the paths must have a length of 53).
 Note that these paths cover two different things:

         * The constraints of the problem, which are given by the path for exogenous and the initial and terminal values for endogenous
         * The initial guess for the non-linear solver, which is given by the path for endogenous variables for the simulation periods (excluding initial and terminal conditions)

     The command accepts three file formats:

         * M-file (extension ``.m``): for each endogenous and exogenous variable, the file must contain a row or column vector of the same name.
 Their length must be ``periods + M_.maximum_lag + M_.maximum_lead``
         * MAT-file (extension ``.mat``): same as for M-files.
         * Excel file (extension ``.xls`` or ``.xlsx``): for each endogenous and exogenous, the file must contain a column of the same name.
 NB: Octave only supports the ``.xlsx`` file extension and must have the `io`_ package installed (easily done via octave by typing ‘``pkg install -forge io``’).

     .. warning:: The extension must be omitted in the command argument.
 Dynare will automatically figure out the extension and select the appropriate file type.

 .. command:: histval_file (filename = FILENAME);

-    This command is equivalent to ``histval``, except that it reads its input from a file.
+    |br| This command is equivalent to ``histval``, except that it

-    This command is typically used in conjunction with ``smoother2histval``.
+    reads its input from a file, and is typically used in conjunction with ``smoother2histval``.

 .. _shocks-exo: